 When students are meeting expectations they earn "Arrows".
 Our goal is to frequently teach, practice and acknowledge expected behavior to make our school welcoming and productive.
-Additionally, positive behavior is recognized monthly with the Principal Awards.
-Principals Awards are given each month to students that Aim to be safe, be respectful and kind, be responsible and to persevere.
-One student from each class earns a Principal Luncheon invitation, receives a medal, and is featured on our Principal Award board.
-Arrows can be used at the school store.
+Additionally, positive behavior is recognized monthly with weekly Arrow drawings for prizes or fun school experiences.